BE UNREALISTIC

 Around this same time, I would modify my Nerf Guns and make it so they could shoot much faster and stronger.
 I’d take out the screws, open the plastic, remove the air restrictors, shave off plastic parts that reduced the amount of air the bladders could fill, and put it all back together again.
 I became a hacker, a tinkerer, and an innovator when I was very young.

-The first movie, I remember, watching, and one of the earliest video games I played on the PlayStation was “A Bug’s Life.”
+The first movie I remember watching and one of the earliest video games I played on the PlayStation was “A Bug’s Life.”
 The story of A Bug’s Life revolves around the main character, Flik.
-Flik is different from the rest of the anthill, and always tried to innovate and create new ways of doing things.
+Flik is different from the rest of the anthill, always trying to innovate and create new ways of doing things.

 The plot goes like this: the ants harvest the food, and the grasshoppers control the ants as they are dependent on them to eat.
 The grasshoppers had the power and would sort of just kickback and relax and use their dominating force to control the population in the anthill to get what they want.